SanHalacoglu/GameOn/documentation/M5_Requirements_and_Design.md

                 1. User is on the main page of GameOn.
                 2. User clicks the “Find Group” button.
                 3. The "Find Group" button becomes disabled and says "Finding".
-                4. A matchamking request is submitted, and the user is added to the matchmaking queue.
+                4. A matchmaking request is submitted, and the user is added to the matchmaking queue.
                 5. A group is found based on the user's preferences.
                 6. A popup appears stating "You have been matched with a group!"
-                7. The new group appears in the "view existing group" section of the main page.
+                7. The new group appears in the "My Groups" section of the main page.
             - **Failure scenario(s)**:
                 - 1a.
 Not enough users in the matchmaking queue, After a timeout, the system removes the user from matchmaking queue and displays a timeout popup.